-What are capital credits, you ask?
+What are capital credits?
 At the end of each year, Southern Indiana Power calculates our operating margin, which is the amount by which our income exceeded our expenses during the year.

-We then allocate the operating margin as “capital credits” to each member based on the amount of electricity they purchased throughout the year.
-When our board of directors determines it is financially feasible and prudent, and when we meet the financial requirements stated in our loan documents, we retire the capital credits by sending a check to the members who had electric service with the co-op during the years that are up for retirement.
+We then allocate the operating margin as “capital credits” to members based on the amount of electricity they purchased throughout the year.
+When our board of directors determines it’s financially feasible and prudent, and when we meet the financial requirements stated in our loan documents, we retire the capital credits by sending a check to the members who had electric service with the co-op during the years that are up for retirement.

 You might wonder why we do this.
 As an electric cooperative, we are here to provide at-cost electric service.
 We aren’t here to make a profit, and we don’t have shareholders.
 As a member of an electric cooperative, you invest in the efficient operation of your co-op.
 Unlike an investor-owned utility, we don’t pay dividends or other amounts to shareholders who don’t purchase electricity from us.